Product

 [Review]

-When you open a Review, RepeatFlow takes you back to the Material in Review Mode.
+When you open a Review, RepeatFlow sends you back to the Material in Review Mode.

 Review Mode

-Review Mode gives you the context for the current Review.
+Review Mode gives the context for the current Review.

 Example: